duchuycao15/moticationQuotes/README.md

-The platform even offers a daily quote feature 🌅, allows me to tag and bookmark favorites 📚🔖, and lets me share my go‑to passages with friends on social media 📤🎉.
+The platform even offers a daily quote feature 🌅, allows me to tag and bookmark favorites 📚🔖, and lets me share my go to passages with friends on social media 📤🎉.

 This seamless, personalized source of motivation is not only a quick fix for my own moments of doubt, but also a friendly hub that anyone can revisit to stay focused and inspired 🚀❤️.